Watch Angelica’s most recent TEDx talk, titled: Charango and Tchaikovsky: the intersection of communities and cultures

 She is a recipient of the Sphinx Organization’s inaugural MPower Artist Development Grant, is an alumna of its 2007 Sphinx Performance Academy, and served as the Assistant Dean of the Sphinx Performance Academy at Oberlin Conservatory in Ohio and Roosevelt University in Chicago.
 Sphinx Organization President and Founder Aaron Dworkin, a 2005 MacArthur Fellow and President Barack Obama’s first nominee for the National Council for the Arts, has been Durrell’s mentor since 2007.

 She has attended the American Express Leadership Academy in New York City.
 In 2014, she became the first person from Connecticut to be accepted into the Advocacy Leadership Institute hosted by the National Association of Latino Arts and Cultures (NALAC) in Washington, D.C.
-In 2016, she was accepted into NALAC’s Intercultural Leadership Institute.
 Her leadership has been recognized by the National Assembly of Ecuador, which awarded her the Immigrant Women Award and named her a cultural ambassador between the cities of Riobamba (Ecuador) and Norwalk (Connecticut).
 She is an Artist Ambassador for SpreadMusicNow and became the first Latina to be appointed to the inaugural Arts and Cultural Commission for the City of Stamford.

-She has served on local and national art grants panels, including the National Association of Latino Arts and Cultures, State of Connecticut Department of Economic and Community Development, Office of the Arts and Regional Initiative Arts Grants, Greater Hartford Arts Council, and Stamford Public School Extended School Hours grant.
-She has had speaking engagements at the University of Michigan, Princeton University’s Keller Center for Social Entrepreneurship and at the University of Connecticut.
+She has served on local and national art grants panels, including the National Association of Latino Arts and Cultures, State of Connecticut Department of Economic and Community Development, the Rasmuson Foundation in Alaska, among others.
+She has had speaking engagements at the University of Michigan, Princeton University’s Keller Center for Social Entrepreneurship, Harvard Business School Community Partners, Hartt School of Music, and at the University of Connecticut.
+Her recent TEDx talk has been acclaimed for creating institutional awareness and action towards cultural equity and representation.